-- 2. Select the handle to edit or get information about. - a.
+- a.
 Select the handle you are interested in, Under the PDU section. - 3.
 Enter in the ACU Name.
 The ACU name is a name to help distinguish the different handles.
 This field is alphanumeric and accepts special characters. - 4.
-Work Mode will tell the type of handle connected.
-For example, RFID only means the handle has a card reader and no keypad. - 5.
 The Firmware Version, Hardware Version and Serial are read-only attributes about the handle. - a.
 Firmware Version is the firmware version running on the handle. - b.
 Hardware Version is the version of hardware of the handle - c.
 Serial is the serial number of the handle.